JuPfu/beck-view-digitalize/README.md

 ### Step-By-Step Description

-#### Taking a Photograph with a Button Press
+#### Taking a Photograph with a Press of a Button

-Ensure everything is set up correctly by taking a test photograph.
+An easy way to test the application without a modified Super V8 projector at hand is to use the simple circuit shown in the following images.
+Attach the FT232H Breakout board to a USB port of your computer.
+When starting the program supply the device number of your camera via the `-d` option.
+For this purpose, you can use the builtin camera of your notebook or connect a USB camera to it.
+An IPhone on macOs can also be selected, if in the same wifi.

+Ensure everything is set up correctly by taking an image.
+Each pressing of the left button simulates a signal of an opto-coupler.
+The `Ft232hConnector` class receives the signal and sends it to your computer.
+The `DigitizeVideo` class handles the streams of signals.
+On each signal from the FT232H microcontroller the configured USB-camera is requested to take a picture.
+A press on the right button (end of film) terminates the program.

 ![Press of a button 1](./assets/img/press_of_a_button_1.png)